stonne-simulator/stonne-simulator.github.io/ASPLOSTUT.md

 ## SCHEDULE

-The schedule is as follows
+The planned schedule is as follows

 | Time        | Agenda                                                          |Presenter         |
 | ----------- | --------------------------------------------------------------- |------------------|